 The first entry on our German Christmas markets list is a big one!
 The Nuremberg Christmas market is not only one of the most famous Christmas markets in Germany, but also in the world.

 The market is famous for many reasons but especially for the food!
 Guests should be sure to stop by this German Christmas Market to try out the gingerbread and the sausages.
 Look for the sausages listed as ‘3 im Weggla’ to get 3 sausages in one roll!
+The food in Germany is truly delightful.
 As for the gingerbread, you can try all sorts of shapes, sizes and flavours.
 Whatever your choice may be, don’t forget to grab some to-go for your friends back home!
 German Christmas Markets like this one each have their traditions and for Nuremberg, it’s gingerbread.
 They have been baking it for over 600 years.

 German Christmas Markets all have their own German gifts, but at Nuremberg, you can also purchase gifts from all over the world.
 The Market of the Sister Cities sells gifts from across Europe and the world.
 You can find anything from French delicacies to hand-crafted Nicaraguan dolls.